aarron-lee/gpd-win-tricks/README.md

 - standard stuff like controller hardware, wifi, bluetooth, sound, etc, all work fine
 - the gyro is buggy, requires dev work to be usable
-- suspend can occasionally take a long time to fully wake up the device
+- suspend on the 6800u model can be fully fixed via fixes descibed in this repo
-  - suspend fixes in this repo doen't completely solve the suspend issues
+  - newer WM2 variants (7840u, etc) seem to have other bugs related to suspend
 - Fan control is possible via Decky Plugin

 ## GPD Win Mini